Afirestriker/redux-module-in-action/take-away-notes.md

 ## When should you use redux in the react application?

 - Not all application need redux.
-- It might be neeful where
+- It might be needful in scenarios where:
-  - Scenarios, where you large amounts of application state that are needed in manay places in the app.
+  - You have a large amounts of application state that are needed in many places in the app.
   - The app state is updated frequently over time.
   - The logic to update the state may be complex.
   - The app has a medium or large-sized codebase, and might be worked on by many people.